 McKinsey research shows that traditional automation typically reduces task completion time by 20-30%, but requires extensive maintenance when processes change - often consuming up to 40% of the time savings in ongoing adjustments.

-Agentic AI Workflow Automation: The Strategic Partner
+Agentic AI Workflow Automation: The Adaptive Operator

 Agentic AI systems bring cognitive capabilities to automation: